ALX-SE-Algorithmia/Demo-Project/bettCollins/README.md

 Finally, we use the 'printf' function to again display the calculated BMI to the user, with a prescision to two decimal places

 the code ends by returning 0 to indicate a successful execution

+# Calculator Implementation
+I have added the calc.c file to implement the calculator functionality

+I was not able to implement the memory allocation feature in this code.

+Two helper functions, getValidNumber() and getValidOperator(), are defined to handle input validation and error handling.
+These functions ensure that the user enters valid numbers and valid operators.

+The main function begins by declaring variables to store the operator, two numbers, and the result.

+The user is prompted to enter an operator using the printf function, and the getValidOperator() function is called to read a valid operator from the user.

+A switch statement is used to perform different operations based on the selected operator.

+Each case handles a specific operation:

+For arithmetic operations (+, -, *, /), the user is prompted to enter two numbers using the printf function, and the getValidNumber() function is called to read valid numbers.
+The corresponding arithmetic operation is performed, and the result is displayed.

+For exponentiation (^), the user is prompted to enter the base and exponent using the printf function, and the getValidNumber() function is called to read valid numbers.
+The pow() function from math.h is used to calculate the result, and it is displayed.

+For square root (sqrt), the user is prompted to enter a number using the printf function, and the getValidNumber() function is called to read a valid number.
+The sqrt() function from math.h is used to calculate the result, and it is displayed.
+An error message is shown if the user enters a negative number.

+For percentage (%), the user is prompted to enter a number and a percentage value using the printf function, and the getValidNumber() function is called to read valid numbers.
+The result is calculated as the product of the number and the percentage divided by 100, and it is displayed.

+For absolute value (abs), the user is prompted to enter a number using the printf function, and the getValidNumber() function is called to read a valid number.
+The fabs() function from math.h is used to calculate the absolute value, and it is displayed.

+For factorial (!), the user is prompted to enter a non-negative integer using the printf function, and the getValidNumber() function is called to read a valid number.
+The result is calculated using a loop, and it is displayed.
+An error message is shown if the user enters a negative number or a non-integer value.

+For logarithm (log), the user is prompted to enter a number and a base using the printf function, and the getValidNumber() function is called to read valid numbers.
+The result is calculated using the log() function from math.h, and it is displayed.
+Error messages are shown if the user enters invalid values, such as a negative number, a base of 1, or a base that is not a positive number.

+For trigonometric functions (sin, cos, tan), the user is prompted to enter an angle in degrees using the printf function, and the getValidNumber() function is called to read a valid number.
+The angle is converted to radians, and the corresponding trigonometric function from math.h is used to calculate the result.
+The result is displayed.

+For memory operations (mem), a message is displayed indicating that memory operations are not implemented in this code.

+The default case handles the scenario when an invalid operator is entered, and an error message is displayed.

+To add memory location functionality, you can declare a variable to store the memory value, and then include additional cases in the switch statement to handle memory-related operations such as storing a value in memory, recalling the stored value, adding or subtracting from the stored value, or clearing the memory.
+You would need to prompt the user for additional input and perform the corresponding operations based on the selected memory operation.